40 Things No One Tells You About Being Single Over 40

 Even in your later years, you continue to grow as a person.

-“Being single allows you to grow how you want and at the pace you want by trying different things,” says Naomi J. Hardy, a certified change management and relationship exert.
+“Being single allows you to grow how you want and at the pace you want by trying different things,” says Naomi J. Hardy, a certified change management and relationship expert.
 “You can change your focus, your desires, and your path many times without worrying who it affects.”
 Case in point: When researchers from the University of Wisconsin at Madison analyzed survey data, they concluded that “the single fared better than the married” in areas like personal growth, independence, and learning.

 You get plenty of personal space.